 The time travel element creates a unique scenario in which a “modern” woman suddenly finds herself enslaved.
 That gives her an unusual perspective that is very competing and very finely written.
 As I said in my opening paragraph, this book still seems very current.
 The only significant reminders that this was partly set in 1976 were the use of electric typewriters and the absence of the internet to help Dana with her research.
 I found myself thinking a couple times, “Just Google it, Dana!
 Oh… Nevermind.”

-I’m glad my daughters are reading “Kindred” (and that this was the book I chose to read with them).
+I’m glad my daughters are reading Kindred (and that this was the book I chose to read with them).
 It’s thought provoking and should generate some good classroom discussion.
+Kindred would also make a great book club book.

 Also what’s your favorite time travel book?
 Mine is Diana Gabaldon’s “Outlander“.
 It’s also one of my favorite romances.